-Project Management: Organisation and costing of geological field programs; land tenure, exploration and mining titles; design of drilling, sampling and analysis programs; integration of geophysical methods; use of geological database and modelling systems; estimation of resources and reserves; reporting requirements, liability and ethics in geological practice.
-Research and Communication: Literature search and bibliographic indexes; preparation of theses, reports and scientific papers; preparation of maps and other illustrations; presentation of technical material in verbal form; job applications and interview requirements.
+Project Management: Organisation and costing of geological field programs; land tenure, exploration and mining titles; design of drilling, sampling and analysis programs; use of geological database and modelling systems; estimation of resources and reserves; reporting requirements, liability and ethics in geological practice.
+Research and communication: Writing and illustration of scientific reports, theses and papers.
+Short written reports. for editing in class; major report encompassing literature search and description of the thesis topic.
+Preparation of maps and other illustrations.
+Presentation of technical material in verbal form.

-Special Topics in Applied Geology Staff Contact: Dr P.G.Lennox S1 HPW8
+GEOL4131 Special Topics in Applied Geology Staff Contact: Dr P.G.Lennox S1 HPW8

-Instruction by lectures, tutorials and assignments in advanced aspects of a chosen area of geological specialisation.
+Instruction by lectures, tutorials and assignments in advanced aspects of a chosen area of geological specialization.
 Programs are offered in a number of specialised fields including Mineral Exploration and Mining Geology, Sedimentary Basin Studies, Geophysics and Engineering Geology, Environmental Geology, Geochemistry, Hydrogeology.
 Details of these programs are available from the Director of Fourth Year studies.
-The special Topics program would normally be related to the topic of the chosen Field Project (GEOL4203) and is designed to be a preparation for a future career.
+The Special Topics program would normally be related to the topic of the chosen Field Project (GEOL4203, DEOL4213, GEOL4303 and GEOL4343) and is designed to be a preparation for a future career.
 Variation from the standard programs may be allowed subject to approval from the Head of Department.

+Field Project

-Field Project Staff Contact: Dr P.G.Lennox S2 HPW20
+Staff Contact: Dr P.G.Lennox